Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Introduction

+\item We propose an ensemble Part-based Transfer Learning network and evaluate it on three datasets: JAFFE, CK+, and SFEW.
+Here, part refers to specific facial features, like eyebrows, eyes, nose, mouth, and jaw.
+In addition to our proposed network, we employ two baseline networks that help us evaluate the benefit of transfer learning from facial landmark localization and the merit of a part-based ensemble transfer learning approach.

+\item We evaluate the expression classification performance of our proposed network in terms of accuracy, FLOPs for inference, and storage requirement.
+We compare the accuracy and parameter count of our model with the current state-of-the-art models for these datasets.

+\item We perform a study to verify the usefulness of transfer learning from the Facial Landmark Localization (FLL) task to Facial Expression Recognition task and demonstrate how the facial representations learned from the former can enhance the latter's performance.

-\item We employ Grad-CAM to visualize which regions of the face a network focuses on while performing FER and compare the results for the baseline, full transfer learning, and part-based ensemble transfer learning network.
+\item We also perform a visual dissection study for which we employ Gradient-weighted Class Activation Mapping (Grad-CAM) \cite{vis-gradcam}.
+It helps visualize which regions of the face each sub-network network focuses on while performing FER.
+We also contrast the Grad-CAM visualization of the proposed ensemble network with the baseline networks.

-\item We perform a Cross-Dataset generalization test, where we use the SFEW train dataset as the training set and CK+ and JAFFE datasets for testing.
+\item We conduct a cross-dataset generalization test for expression classification.
+We use this test to estimate a model's prediction ability when trained and tested on two datasets with different data characteristics (like gender and ethnicity for facial data) and expression-wise distribution.
+We select SFEW as the training set and CK+ and JAFFE as the test set for the cross-dataset generalization test.

 \end{itemize}